-As it is not mandatory for students to undertake internships and placements, we have removed the following "Acquire supervisory and managerial level training experience within the hospitality industry", from the Intended Learning Outcomes.
+As it is not mandatory for students to undertake internships and placements, we have removed the following objective "To offer training within the hospitality industry providing students with the opportunity to integrate their academic skills with substantive work experience", and we have also removed the following "Acquire supervisory and managerial level training experience within the hospitality industry", from the Intended Learning Outcomes.
 The changes will be made on the website upon approval of the Program, according to CYQAA regulations.